 What is IRMA?

 IRMA, which stands for Integrated Resource Management Applications, is a web-based portal with information about parks and park resources.
-From irma.nps.gov you can find and download documents, data sets, and park species lists.
-You can get information on park visitor numbers, park projects, apply for a park research permit, and more.
+From irma.nps.gov you can find and download reports, data sets, geospatial data, and park species lists.
+You can get information on park visitor numbers, park projects, and apply for a park research permit.

 The best way to learn about IRMA is to simply visit the site and start exploring.

 Some of the information you can find in IRMA includes:

 - Documents and data: The IRMA Data Store gives you easy access to tens of thousands of documents, data sets, geospatial data, and other information resources related to national parks.
 Enter a search term and the park you're interested in, and you'll retrieve a list of titles and associated information, many with the full-text document or data file attached.